-A term commonly used in the German-speaking world (Germany, Austria, Switzerland) to describe a certain amount of residual sugar in wine, which may optionally be indicated on the label.
-This is up to 4 g/l or up to 9 g/l if the total acidity is at most 2 g lower than the residual sugar.
-This means, for example, that if the residual sugar is 9 g/l, the total acidity must be at least 7 g/l.
-This acidity regulation has a practical meaning, as the sweetness is perceived less at higher acidity levels.
-With dry sparkling wine, where the sparkling carbonic acid gives a clearly different taste sensation, the residual sugar may even be between 17 and 32 g/l (this means already sweet with still wine).
+In German-speaking countries (Germany, Austria, Switzerland), a common designation for a certain content of residual sugar in the wine, which can optionally be indicated on the label.
+These are up to 4 g/l or up to 9 g/l, provided that the total acidity is at most 2 g lower than the residual sugar.
+This means that, for example, with 9 g/l residual sugar, the total acidity must be at least 7 g/l.
+This acidity regulation has a practical meaning, because with higher acidity the sweetness is perceived less.
+In the case of dry sparkling wine, where a clearly different taste sensation is given by the sparkling carbonic acid, the residual sugar may even be between 17 and 32 g/l (this means for still wine already "lieblich").